 The CPI inflation assumption is set by assuming it is a fixed amount lower than RPI.
-Following the Government announcement on 25 November 2020 regarding the future of the Retail Prices Index, the CPI assumption for 31 December 2020 has been set using a different fixed amount before and after 2030.
-The gap between RPI and CPI is assumed to be 1.1% pa up to 2030 and 0.1% pa thereafter.
-The figure of 2.4% pa shown in the table is a weighted average.
+Following the Government announcement on 25 November 2020 regarding the future of the Retail Prices Index, the CPI assumption has been set using a different fixed amount before and after 2030.
+The gap between RPI and

+CPI is assumed to be 1.1% pa up to 2030 and 0.1% pa thereafter.
+The figures shown in the table are weighted averages at each date.